binary-butterfly/formifly/README.md

 });
 ```

+This will validate the child fields `foo` and `number` with a String- and NumberValidator respectively.

 ### ArrayValidator

 This validator is used when your data model contains multiple of the same fields.
 When the validation fails, it will return an array with